Why It’s More Important To NOT Drink When You’re Stressed

 In this article

 Struggling with anxiety?
-Here are reasons not to drink to take the edge off.
+Here are reasons NOT to drink to take the edge off.

 The busy super-mom winds down with a bottle of wine.
 The serviceman or woman comes home from active duty and finds relief drinking with high school buddies.
 The office worker consistently has one too many cocktails at company happy hours.
+All of these common images and stereotypes feed into our mistaken assumption that alcohol will help us cope with anxiety.

 1. Your brain is a balance of chemicals.